AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-53/acsd-61553-cart-price-rule-discounts-are-incorrectly-calculated-when-multiple-discounts-with-different-priorities-are-applied.md

 ---
-title: "ACSD-61553: **Cart Price Rule** are incorrectly calculated when multiple discounts with different priorities are applied"
+title: "ACSD-61553: [!UICONTROL Cart Price Rule] is incorrectly calculated when multiple discounts with different priorities are applied"
-description: Apply the ACSD-61553 patch to resolve the Adobe Commerce issue where **Cart Price Rule** are incorrectly calculated when multiple discounts with different priorities are applied.
+description: Apply the ACSD-61553 patch to resolve the Adobe Commerce issue where the [!UICONTROL Cart Price Rule] is incorrectly calculated when multiple discounts with different priorities are applied.
 feature: Shopping Cart, Price Rules
 role: Admin, Developer
 ---
-# ACSD-61553: **Cart Price Rule** are incorrectly calculated when multiple discounts with different priorities are applied
+# ACSD-61553: [!UICONTROL Cart Price Rule] is incorrectly calculated when multiple discounts with different priorities are applied

-The ACSD-61553 patch fixes the issue where **Cart Price Rule** are incorrectly calculated when multiple discounts with different priorities are applied.
+The ACSD-61553 patch fixes the issue where the [!UICONTROL Cart Price Rule] is incorrectly calculated when multiple discounts with different priorities are applied.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.53 is installed.
 The patch ID is ACSD-61553.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions